-Today in science: Breakup of an asteroid | EarthSky.org
+EarthSky | Breakup of an asteroid: 8th anniversary

 Jewitt and the other scientists who studied P/2013 R3 pointed out that, because the asteroid seemed to disintegrate slowly over a period of months, it was unlikely that a violent and sudden collision with another asteroid caused the breakup.

-They said it was also unlikely that the asteroid broke apart due to the pressure of interior ices warming and vaporizing, as the asteroid drew near the sun.
-Icy comets do become active for this reason, and do sometimes disintegrate, but P/2013 R3 was believed to be too cold for such a process, plus it had presumably maintained its nearby distance from the sun (~300 million miles, or ~480 million km) for much of the age of our solar system.
+They said it was also unlikely that the asteroid broke apart due to the pressure of interior ices warming and vaporizing as the asteroid drew near the sun.
+Icy comets do become active for this reason, and do sometimes disintegrate, but scientists believed P/2013 R3 was too cold for such a process, plus it had presumably maintained its nearby distance from the sun (~300 million miles, or ~480 million km) for much of the age of our solar system.

-That left a possible scenario in which the asteroid disintegrated due to a subtle effect of sunlight, known as the YORP effect — which would cause the rotation rate to increase slowly over time.
+That left a possible scenario in which the asteroid disintegrated due to a subtle effect of sunlight – known as the YORP effect – which would cause the rotation rate to increase slowly over time.
 Eventually, the component pieces of the asteroid would gently pull apart due to centrifugal force.

-For breakup to occur in this way, P/2013 R3 would have needed to have a weak, fractured interior.
+For a breakup to occur in this way, P/2013 R3 would have needed to have a weak, fractured interior.
 That fractured interior might have been the result of numerous ancient and non-destructive collisions with other asteroids, early in the solar system’s history.
-Most small asteroids are thought to have been severely damaged in this way, giving them a “rubble pile” internal structure.
+Scientists think most small asteroids have been severely damaged in this way, giving them a “rubble pile” internal structure.

-Thus P/2013 R3 itself was probably the product of collisional shattering of a bigger body sometime in the last billion years.
+Thus, P/2013 R3 itself was probably the product of collisional shattering of a bigger body sometime in the last billion years.

 Astronomers have said that most of P/2013 R3’s remnant debris will eventually plunge into the sun.
 But some will become a rich source for future meteor showers and may even one day cross Earth’s sky as meteors.